Janet Emig

-Janet Emig (born October 12, 1928 in Cincinnati, Ohio) was an American composition scholar.
+Janet Emig (born October 12, 1928 in Cincinnati, Ohio - died Nobember 16, 2025 in Napls, Florida) was an American composition scholar.
 She is known for her groundbreaking 1971 study The Composing Process of Twelfth Graders (National Council of Teachers of English Research Report No. 13), which contributed to the development of the process theory of composition.
 Her article, "Writing as a Mode of Learning" (1977) is also frequently cited and anthologized by the Writing Across the Curriculum movement.

 Life

 Janet A. Emig was born in Cincinnati, Ohio.
 She learned to read from her great-aunt Eleanora Berne.
 In the 1930s she attended Williams Avenue Grade School in Norwood, Ohio, which espoused a Deweyan educational philosophy.
+She graduated from Walnut Hills High School in 1946.

 Emig attended Mount Holyoke College for her undergraduate studies.
 She graduated magna cum laude and wrote a novel, The Sand and the Rock as her senior thesis.

 Emig attended the University of Michigan for her master's program, initially interested in her development as a creative writer.
 At the University of Michigan she faced sexism from her instructors and observed sexism in faculty promotions.
 When she graduated in 1952, she was denied for the doctoral program.

 After graduation, Emig taught in public schools, including the Hillsdale School for Girls and Wyoming High School.
 Betty Williams, the chair of her English Department, encouraged Emig to attend the 1960 Conference on College Composition and Communication that was held in Cincinnati.
 There, she met Priscilla Tyler, who presented on structural linguistics.
 This talk inspired Emig to attend Tyler's summer course on composing processes offered at Harvard in 1961.
 Emig applied to the Harvard English Education program for that fall and was accepted.